 The NCSX Project will use the existing PPPL Project Control System (PCS) as described in the PPPL Project Control System Description.
-This description describes the "graded approach" concept to be applied to PPPL projects and is available as a separate lab document.
 This document was reviewed and approved by DOE in 1996.
-The PPPL PCS satisfies the principles of project management and control systems outlined in this PEP and DOE Order 413.3 ("Program and Project Management for the Acquisition of Capital Assets").
+The PPPL PCS satisfies the principles of project management and control systems outlined in this PEP and DOE Order 413.3A ("Program and Project Management for the Acquisition of Capital Assets").
 ORNL and suppliers will utilize the PPPL PCS to ensure that the entire project cost and schedule performance is measured.
 The PCS provides a centralized work authorization system that the project will use.
 The specific NCSX Project PCS was reviewed and approved by an external DOE review team in February of 2003.